 Another really important thing to remember is that flour doesn’t like water.
 Once you open a bag of flour, make sure it stays away from wet surfaces and places.
 You can transfer it into an air-tight bowl or box.
 You can leave the flour in its initial bag, but try to keep it as far away from water as possible.

-Finally, it’s important that you always opt for the best flour there is on the market, and that’s what Medina Baking can help you with!
+Finally, it’s important that you always opt for the best flour there is on the market, and that’s what Medina Baking, a wholesale flour provider, can help you with!
 We can provide you with flour of the highest quality, but also a great variety of other baking products.
 Contact us today and make sure to always have some quality products in your home!

 Does Flour Go Bad?

 Although you might not have much experience with flour gone bad, it can happen.
 Most flours can last a long time, but if not stored properly, they can go bad and become of rancid smell ad funny taste.
 Even though it can be used up to two years after production, it still remains prone to spoiling.

 So, if you find a bag of flour that has been in your pantry or cupboard for a long time, give it a good smell before doing anything with it to make sure it’s good for use.
 You don’t have to worry because you can still use flour safely even past its expiration date.